Luxtripper Travel Editor

-Gaya Island Resort is located on the lush, pristine Gaya Island off the coast of Borneo, ideal for a honeymoon in Malaysia.
-Nestled between ancient rainforest and the turquoise Malohom Bay, the Resort is a luxury eco-haven with a strong focus on sustainability.
-Committed to reducing its carbon footprint, the Resort is considered to be a 'walking resort', with vehicles only used for operational purposes.
-With conservation at its heart, the Resort has launched several initiatives; the Gaya Island Resort Marine Centre rescues and treats endangered green sea turtles; the coral nursery provides a controlled environment for coral reefs to recover.
+Gaya Island Resort is located on the lush, pristine Gaya Island off the coast of Borneo.
+Nestled between ancient rainforest and the turquoise Malohom Bay, the resort is a luxury eco-haven with a strong focus on sustainability.
+Committed to reducing its carbon footprint, the resort is considered to be a 'walking resort', with vehicles only used for operational purposes.
+With conservation at its heart, the resort has launched several initiatives; the Gaya Island Resort Marine Centre rescues and treats endangered green sea turtles; the coral nursery provides a controlled environment for coral reefs to recover.